 Odor: Has a tell-tale smell that is common to most oaks.
 Most find it appealing.

 Allergies/Toxicity: Although severe reactions are quite uncommon, oak has been reported as a sensitizer.
-Usually most common reactions simply include eye and skin irritation.
+Usually most common reactions simply include eye and skin irritation, as well as asthma-like symptoms.
 See the articles Wood Allergies and Toxicity and Wood Dust Safety for more information.

 Sustainability: This wood species is not listed in the CITES Appendices or on the IUCN Red List of Threatened Species.